ndsi6382/ndsi6382/README.md

 ndsi6382/ndsi6382 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
-I am a computer science student at the University of New South Wales, where I specialise in Artificial Intelligence and Data Science & Engineering as part of the Master of Information Technology program.

-My research interests center around applications of algorithms, heuristics, and machine learning techniques for enhancing privacy, security, fairness, and safety.
+I am a Ph.D. student in Computer Science & Engineering at the University of New South Wales (UNSW), Sydney.
+My current research focuses on privacy in graphs.
+More broadly, my research interests involve applications of algorithms, heuristics, and machine learning techniques to enhance privacy, security, and fairness.